 I was inspired by Moroccan tiles and wanted to create a painted wood coaster that emulated this look.
 These are an easy, inexpensive project for the house as an accessory.
-Also a great gift to give someone, especially with the Holidays are around the corner.
+Also a great gift to give someone, perfect for a housewarming gift!.
 By using wood I loved the idea that I was reimagining them into tiles.
 That is to say a great way to utilize a design element to apply in an unexpected way.

 I wanted to do a positive negative look on my painted wood coasters.
 I achieved this contrast by using one stain and two colors.
 My pallet wood was light in color, so by using a dark maple stain it gave each wood coaster a deep luxurious wood tone.
 This transformed each coaster immediately!